 Q. Are there any height or weight requirements for rowers?
 A. Not really.
 Although rowers in some boats (classed as lightweights) must be within a weight limit (typically 130 pounds for women and 155 pounds for men), there are no upper or lower weight limits for rowers in most boats.
 Although height can be an advantage for rowers, strength and endurance are more important.

 Q. Do I have to try out for the team?
 What is required to be a member?
-A. Haddon Township Crew accepts all interested and motivated students.
+A. Haddon Township Rowing Club accepts all interested and motivated students.
 There are no try-outs and no previous rowing or athletic experience is required.
 Rowers must reach a certain level of ability before being allowed to race.

 Membership also requires: